kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 - If you want to connect multiple Units to port A, please connect via a [1 to 3 HUB Expansion Unit](https://shop.m5stack.com/collections/m5-unit/products/mini-hub-module).
 - When a Ranging Sensor Unit is connected, you can't use a Joystick Unit nor Gas Sensor Unit.
-- To change the connection, double-click the power button on the left side of the M5Stack controller to turn off the power (you cannot turn it off while it is connected to a USB port).
+- To change the connection, make sure to turn off the power (i.e., M5Stack Fire: double-clicking the power button, M5Stack Core 2: pressing the power button for 6 seconds).
+You cannot turn it off while your controller is connected to a USB port.

 ## How to try